Gentle Giant: Reunions

 In March 2009, Green and Mortimore were joined by a third Gentle Giant member in the form of Kerry Minnear and Rentle Giant consequently changed its name to Three Friends.
-Also at this time, the band vocalist Mick Wilson, as dedicated lead singer.
+Also at this time, the band recruited vocalist Mick Wilson as dedicated lead singer.
 After a short tour, it was announced that Minnear was leaving the band for personal reasons, and that Three Friends planned to continue as a six-piece.
 In due course, by 2011, Carey, Williams and Donaldson had left the band, to be replaced by Lee Pomeroy on bass and Gary Sanctuary on keyboards.
 Charlotte Glasson joined in 2012, adding violin, baritone sax, alto sax and recorder, enabling the band to create a live sound closer to the original recordings.
 This line-up toured Italy, Canada and the United States in 2012.
 In 2015, the band consisted of Green, Mortimore, Glasson, Neil Angilley and Jonathan Noyce.
 They have not performed live since then.

 A fan video of "Proclamation" was posted on YouTube on 15 July 2020.
-The video featured appearances from Gentle Giant members Gary Green, Kerry Minnear, Derek Shulman, Ray Shulman, Phil Shulman, John Weathers and Malcolm Mortimore.
+The video featured appearances from Gentle Giant members Gary Green, Kerry Minnear, Derek Shulman, Ray Shulman (his last band-related appearance before his death), Phil Shulman, John Weathers and Malcolm Mortimore.
 Additional musicians included Jakko Jakszyk, Billy Sherwood, Yes/Steve Hackett bassist Lee Pomeroy, Rachel Flowers, Dan Reed (Dan Reed Network), Richard Hilton (Chic) and Mikey Heppner (Priestess) among others.
 The video was directed and edited by Noah Shulman and mixed by his uncle Ray.

 Reissues

 There has been renewed interest in Gentle Giant since 1990, with new fan clubs, new releases of live concerts and previously unreleased material, and several tribute albums.
 The rights of the band's catalogue are scattered among many companies, not all of which are keen on re-releasing the albums properly.
 In particular, the first four albums have yet to receive definitive CD releases.
 For example, the title track on Acquiring the Taste begins with an obvious defect, possibly from a damaged master tape, on all current CD and vinyl releases.
 The 1996 compilation Edge of Twilight includes a corrected version of the song.
-Conflicting evidence sometimes reports that this defect exists on the original 1971 vinyl release of the album, with the opening note bending up as the tape comes up to speed - probably an engineering error.
+Conflicting evidence sometimes reports that this defect exists on the original 1971 vinyl release of the album, with the opening note bending up as the tape comes up to speed – probably an engineering error.